William B. Evans, Chief of Police

 Peter Keating, Captain

-Oversees the daily operations of the Bureau of Administrative and Technical Services.
-This Bureau is responsible for the oversight of the BC Police Intregated Security Systems.
+Appointed Captain in 2014, Captain Keating oversees the Bureau of Administrative and Technical Services.
+This Bureau is responsible for the oversight of the BC Police Intregated Security Systems

 Laurene Spiess, Lieutenant